Sukiyaki and Other Japanese Hits

 Sukiyaki and Other Japanese Hits is an album by Japanese singer Kyu Sakamoto released in 1963 in the United States by Capitol Records.
 All of the songs on the album are performed in Japanese and feature the title track, a #1 hit in the U.S. for three weeks in 1963, and peaking at #6 in the UK when issued by EMI on its His Master's Voice label.
 The 'b'-side, "Anoko No Namaewa Nantenkana", and a cover of "Good Timin'", a hit in 1960 for R&B singer Jimmy Jones, in both the US and the UK.

 The album is subtitled 坂本九の唄う日本のヒット歌集 (Sakamoto Kyu no Utau Nihon no Hitto Kashuu, lit.
 'A Collection of Japanese Hit Songs Sung by Kyu Sakamoto').

+The album was part of the "Capitol of the World" series.
+The album was originally released in mono, along with a duophonic (electronic stereo) version by Capitol Records, this being the singer's only full-length album in the West.

+It was a solid success, reaching number 14 on the Billboard Top LPs Monoaural 150 chart and number 47 on the Billboard Top LPs Stereo 50 chart.
+It debuted at number 7 on the Variety Album Bestsellers chart and reached number 6 on that chart.
+It reached number 15 on the Cash Box Monoaural Top 100 albums chart, and number 25 on the Cash Box Stereo Top 50 albums chart.